On #MeToo Anniversary, Leaders Say Focus Is on Inequality

 “But this fight that we have will continue, not just for the next four years, it will continue for the next four decades.
 We have a person right now who won’t even get in the fight, who won’t even engage in the conversation," Burke said.
 “I think survivors are lined up to get Trump out of office.”

-But beyond the election, Ayers is hopeful about the work that remains.
+But beyond the election, the work will continue.
+And Ayers is hopeful.

 “The survivors, they inspire me every day,” she said.
 “We’re creating a culture inside this organization that gives people the space to be who they are and to show up as their full selves.
 There are so many people working to end sexual violence and watching their work inspires me.
 So there is hope.”